Tramadol (By mouth)

 FusePaq Synapryn, Ultram, Ultram ERThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to tramadol or other narcotic medicine, or if you have stomach or bowel blockage (including paralytic ileus).
+Do not use it if you had an allergic reaction to tramadol or other narcotic medicine, or if you have stomach or bowel blockage (including paralytic ileus) or serious lung or breathing problems (including asthma, respiratory depression).

 How to Use This Medicine: